0

 A forged wheel starts as a solid billet.
 The metal is squeezed under extreme pressure, which aligns the grain structure and eliminates internal voids.
 That means the same strength can be achieved with less material — which means less weight.

-The real-world difference: a forged 19-inch sport rim for a BMW G20 weighs roughly 2–3 kg less than a cast equivalent of the same size and load rating.
-That is unsprung mass.
-Less unsprung mass means the suspension responds faster, the steering feels sharper, and the car tracks more faithfully over bumps.
+What you feel on the road: a forged 19-inch sport rim for a BMW G20 can weigh roughly 2–3 kg less than a cast equivalent of the same size and load rating.
+That reduction is unsprung mass, so the suspension can respond faster, the steering feels cleaner, and the car settles better over rough surfaces.

 Black BMW G82 M4 on LFI REX-06 V2 forged wheels